 President Barack Obama answers questions from students during the Discovery Education webinar entitled "Read to Discover a World of Infinite Possibilities," at the Anacostia Neighborhood Library in Washington, D.C., April 30, 2015.
 6th-grader Osman Yaya moderates the event which is part of the "Of the People: Live from the White House" Virtual Field Trip series.

 (Official White House Photo by Chuck Kennedy)Read More

-Ed. note: This is cross-posted on the U.S. Department of Labor's blog.
+Ed. note: This is cross-posted on the U.S. Department of Housing and Urban Development's blog.
 See the original post here.Read More